ElishaKay/react-chat/README.md

 <img src="screenshot.png">

-Up to minute 50 in the <a href="https://www.youtube.com/watch?v=93p3LxR9xfM">Traversy Tutorial on Redux</a>
+Up to 1:06:00 in the <a href="https://www.youtube.com/watch?v=93p3LxR9xfM">Traversy Tutorial on Redux</a>

 Using this NodeJS API: http://koalacms.herokuapp.com/api/messages taken from another Repo I made about a <a href="https://github.com/ElishaKay/MySQL-Node-Angular">NodeJS CMS.</a>